lehel-twilio/plugin-dialpad/README.md

 Bug fixes: fixed an error message about task cannot be placed in wrapup status, CSS changes to make it compatible with Salesforce

 8/20/2019 - v4.2 - Dialpad is now inheriting styling from Flex themes.
 This means that Dialpad now works with dark themes as well.

+10/30/2019 - v4.3 - Backend changes to fully support E.164 format.
+The assumption will be made that if no `+` is entered, and the digits length is 10, then it is a US number.
+Removed the DTMF mode, as Flex now supports this natively.
+The Functions v2 runtime domain is now dynamically set based on the value `ui_attributes.dialpadDomain` from https://flex-api.twilio.com/v1/Configuration.
+The Dialpad Functions project has been updated to automatically set this value after deployment.
+Fixed an issue with stale jweTokens, now we grab a fresh token before each Function call.